 Judo is better for self-defense than BJJ because it focuses much more on balance than BJJ.

 Also, BJJ uses most Judo movements as its basis, both in a standing position and on the ground.

 Is Judo Better Than Karate?

 Judo is better than karate for defending.
 A Judo fighter can quickly overpower a karate fighter, even if it takes a few heavy blows to get close enough to start grappling.

 In a close contact situation, karate kicks and punches are pretty useless.

 Judo is mainly defensive, but you also learn how to turn a situation around with offensive moves.

-It’s one thing learning how to deal with a self-defense situation, but in order to walk away from an opponent, you have to get them into submission.
+Learning to deal with a self-defense situation is one thing, but walking away from an opponent, you have to get them into submission.

 How Effective Is Judo As Self-Defense?

 Judo is a very effective martial art to learn ways to better defend yourself against an aggressor.
 Many people like it because of the lack of kicking and punching.